 Nothing is allowed to be removed from the forest as it may upset the deity.
 There are tales of people who have broken this taboo becoming sick and even dying.

 A Khasi Heritage Village has been set up by the Khasi Hills Autonomous District Council opposite the Mawphlang Sacred Forest.
 It consists of various types of authentic, traditionally constructed mock tribal huts.
+Local food and toilets are available.
+The tribe's culture and heritage is also showcased during the two-day Monolith Festival held there in March.
+Unfortunately, the festival has only taken place sporadically in recent years due to lack of funding.
+This as affected the maintenance of the village as well.

 How to Get There